xamarin/xamarin-forms-samples/Sensors/MonkeySee/README.md

 ---
 name: Xamarin.Forms - Monkey See
 description: Monkey See is a program for Xamarin.Forms that uses the cross-platform OrientationSensor included in Xamarin.Essentials.
-Monkey See runs on iOS,...
 page_type: sample
 languages:
 - csharp